 Social Founder News

-James is Founder Director of Face Equality International, and Founder of UK charity Changing Faces.
-His new book, FACE IT: Facial Disfigurement and My Fight for Face Equality, was published on 15th June 2020.
+James was Founder Director of Face Equality International, and for over 25 years was Founder CEO of UK charity Changing Faces.
+He recently launched his memoir, manual and manifesto as a driving force behind the face equality movement: FACE IT: Facial Disfigurement and My Fight for Face Equality, published on 15th June 2020.

 Professor Tom Shakespeare FBA (London School of Hygiene and Tropical Medicine) says: "Always honest, never dull, this wonderful book tells the engrossing story of one's man's journey through life with facial disfigurement.
 More than that: it shows how someone can change society for the better, and leave us all better off as a result."

 Matilda MacAttram, founder of Black Mental Health UK, has been awarded an OBE.
 Congratulations!